War on drugs: Priest speaks out against Philippines 'blood lust'

 "In our darkest moments, martial law, we are never abandoned by God," he says.

-He believes the Philippines is once against plunged into such darkness.
+He believes the Philippines is once again plunged into such darkness.
 But even now, as then, he has not lost hope.